Important Note: This course was last updated on 1st June 2015 and currently has over 4700 students and is rated 5 stars.

 Anton lives in the idyllic location of Lowry Bay - New Zealand with his partner and beautiful daughter.
 He is a mad keen fisherman and can be found fishing the top locations around New Zealand.

 Founder and owner of a global SEO digital marketing agency.
-Providing essentially SEO and mobile solutions, Onvizi has a wide range of clients ranging from small businesses to multinational corporate organisations, turning over billions per annum and has grown into a global company itself with offices in the UK, New Zealand and Indonesia.
+Providing essentially SEO and mobile solutions, Onvizi has a wide range of clients ranging from small businesses to multinational corporate organisations, turning over billions per annum and has grown into a global company itself with offices in the UK, New Zealand and Australia.